 Note: the export function is only available to premium users.
 To learn more about Dearoom Premium or request a trial access, click here.

-- To export a search query, click the 'Save and export' button to the right of the Filter bar.
+- To export a search query, click the 'Export' button to the right of the Filter bar.

 - You can then export your search results as a CSV or Excel (.xlsx) file.